e9x/chrome100/README.md

 A bulk list of ChromeOS version ids scraped from all over the web along with all firmware versions and can be found in the [consts file](consts.js).

+A recent scraper is found in this repo in the form of a [Tampermonkey](https://www.tampermonkey.net/) userscript.

 ### URL example:

 ```